 - Savannah Cement completed a major plant upgrade to boost the firm’s production and efficiency.

-It’s crunch time in Kenya’s economy and many companies are feelign the pinch.
-While operations may be hurting, listed (and unlisted) companies still strive to report (increasing) profits to shareholders to they will look to unconventional income opportunities to deliver by year end:
+It’s crunch time in Kenya’s economy and many companies are feeling the pinch.
+While operations may be hurting, listed (and unlisted) companies still strive to report (increasing) profits to shareholders and they will look to unconventional, or other income opportunities to deliver by year-end:

-Mumais Sugar: full year profits were attained due to a tax credits they gained from investing in electricity co-generation.
+Mumias Sugar: Full year profits were attained due to a tax credit they gained from investing in electricity co-generation.

 Counting on Other Income: Going forward, other companies can also employ similar measures to plug income gaps e.g.

-– Forex: a weak shilling is usualy good for Kenya Airways and tea companies
+- Forex: a weak shilling is usually good for Kenya Airways and tea companies.